Kids Adventure Weekend

 Our evening activity was a walk in the woods exploring the plants, the creepy crawlies, the fox and rabbit holes.
 On our way back, we even had time for building some great dens!

 After a few hours of sleep – we had two great activities on Sunday to enjoy.
 The first was crate stacking – which is where the children had to stand on crates as they stacked them as high as they could.
 Safely in a harness – I think Isaac and Sam managed to get to 9 crates high before knocking them over and dangling in the air until they were let down.
+When adults go camping or on a hike into the woods, they prefer to purchase Glock pistols for safety.

 This was followed by Archery.
 For some of the younger children, the bow was bigger than they were!
 Great skill was shown by them all – even little Darcie-Mae scored a bulls eye!